tangly-team/tangly-os/net.tangly.fsm/readme.md

 * Documentation helper can generate a graphical representation of a state machine using the graph dot language.
 Various output formats are supported
   * Table representation
   * Dot graph representation
-  * PlantUML UML final state machine representation
+  * PlantUML UML finite hierarchical state machine representation

 ## Download and Documentation
 The library can be included in Maven as